WheteThunger/RecycleManager/README.md

 - `Custom recycle speed` -- This section allows you to optionally customize recycler speed.
   - `Enabled` (`true` or `false`) -- While `true`, this plugin will override the recycling speed on all recyclers.
 While `false`, this plugin will not affect recycler speed.
 Default: `false`.
-    - Note: If other plugins want to cooperate with or override this behavior for specific recyclers or players, they can use the the `OnRecycleManagerSpeed` hook.
+    - Note: If other plugins want to cooperate with or override this behavior for specific recyclers or players, they can use the `OnRecycleManagerSpeed` hook.
   - `Default recycle time (seconds)` -- This value determines how long (in seconds) recyclers will take to process each item.
 Vanilla equivalent is `5.0` seconds.
 Default: `5.0`.
   - `Recycle time multiplier while in safe zone` -- When a player starts a recycler while in a safe zone, recycle time will be multiplied by this value.
     - Example: `0.5` to double recycling speed in safe zones.
 Default: `1.0`.